skyyycodes/10x_Swap/README.md

 }
 ```

-### Other API Routes

--   `/api/db/`: Handles database interactions (not fully implemented).
--   `/api/price/`: Could be used for direct price queries (currently handled within the agent).
--   `/api/poller/`, `/api/rules/`, `/api/logs/`: Support for background tasks and internal tooling.
+## 🤖 AI Agent Features

-## 0xGasless & AI Agent Implementation
+### 0xGasless & AI Agent Implementation

-The core of this project is the integration of gasless transactions via **0xGasless Agentkit** and natural language processing with an AI agent.
+The core of this project is the integration of gasless transactions via **0xGasless Agentkit** and natural language processing with an AI agent across multiple blockchain networks.

 ### 0xGasless Smart Account

 We use an ERC-4337 Smart Account to execute transactions on behalf of the user without requiring them to pay for gas directly.

-1.  **Initialization**: In `lib/agent.ts`, we configure the `Agentkit` with the server's private key.
-This key controls the Smart Account.
-The `GASLESS_PAYMASTER_URL` is used to sponsor the transactions, making them "gasless" for the end-user.
+The system supports multiple chains with per-chain configuration.

+1.  **Multi-Chain Initialization**: In `lib/agent.ts`, we configure the `Agentkit` with chain-specific parameters.
+Each chain has its own API keys, paymaster URLs, and RPC endpoints.

     ```typescript
     // lib/agent.ts
     import { Agentkit } from '@0xgasless/agentkit';

-    // ... inside buildAgent()
+    // ... inside buildAgent(chainId)
     const agentkit = await Agentkit.configureWithWallet({
       privateKey: PRIVATE_KEY,
-      rpcUrl: RPC_URL,
+      rpcUrl: getRpcUrl(chainId),
-      apiKey: GASLESS_API_KEY,
+      apiKey: getGaslessApiKey(chainId),
-      chainID: CHAIN_ID,
+      chainID: chainId,
-      paymasterUrl: GASLESS_PAYMASTER_URL,
+      paymasterUrl: getPaymasterUrl(chainId),
     });

     // The smart account is accessed via agentkit.smartAccount